 PennEWB’s foreign involvement is a mutually beneficial process.
 Partner communities are provided with needed assistance to improve quality of life and plan for their future.
 Students are exposed to new cultures, obtain experience planning and implementing an engineering project, and are made aware of outstanding engineering challenges in developing communities.

-In 2007, PennEWB expanded their outreach to a new region in Cameroon.
-The village of Kob expressed a need for a water distribution system to supply clean water to households in the area as well as to a local health center, church and nursery school.
-The PennEWB team, consisting of 12 students and 2 professional mentors, traveled in January 2008 to implement a newly designed water system.
+In 2007, the village of Kob expressed a need for a water distribution system to supply clean water to households in the area as well as to a local health center, church and nursery school.
+The PennEWB team implemented a newly designed water system.
 The project consisted of the excavation and protection of two spring sources, installation of pipelines through critical areas, and initial construction of two storage tanks.
 Village members were provided the supplies to finish construction after the team left.

 PennEWB returned to Terreritos to assist in the initiation of a latrine program and to attend the official inauguration of the water system.
 The team broke into workgroups to help individual families construct latrines based upon a government design in common use in theregion.
 Upon departing this group also worked with the local Patranato (community council) to arrange a system for the remaining families to receive materials and any assistance necessary by skilled community members such as masons in completing construction of a latrine.